 Fruitcake: The best I have found so far is here in Kansas City at Andre's.
 Hen House also sells a damned good one at a much more reasonable price - I believe the brand is called Mollie's.

 Kifli: My friend J's mom is 2nd generation Romanian-American and I was introduced to the wonder of the kifli from her in my college years.
 Oh My God.
 HEAVEN.
 They still send gift boxes of these cookies when they get a chance during Christmas and we inhale them.
 I did make them myself for the first time last year and I didn't do a half-bad job, actually.
 They are a lot of work, but worth it.
-I am not sure if I will make them this year because it may be too much temptation for X's pancreas.
 I'll let him decide.

 Almond Roca: I associate these with Las Vegas - when I was a kid, we often would go to visit my Grandpa and step-grandma C during that break right after the Big Day.
 They usually had a can of these lying around.
 I usually don't let myself buy these - I only want a few, but the can is so damned big I can't ever make it through them all.
 This year, I splurged and hopefully, I can give some away before they go bad.
 Heads up, Tuesday Playgroup!
 I'm gunning for you.